PART OF CORE BUSINESS

 All nominations (grading submission) received by SAHRA are reviewed by SAHRA’s Grading and Declarations Review Committee.
 Should the resource be deemed to have Grade 1 (National) significance, the nomination is forwarded to the SAHRA Council for Grade 1 approval.
 Should the resource not be deemed to have Grade 1 significance, the nomination will be referred to the relevant PHRA.

-The second step is to declare the resource; this is the formal recognition and protection of the resource.
+The second step is to declare the resource;

 Once the resource is graded as having national significance (Grade 1), SAHRA will then start the process of the declaration.